Using '*' as keyword for repository referencing keywords doesn't work

 It would be good to get this fixed before 0.7.2 as we have to keep deleting and re-adding our repositories to our projects to re-sync the history as theirs no 're-sync' option.

-#13 Updated by Anonymous about 10 years ago
+#13 Updated by Anonymous over 10 years ago

 Hi Lane, Piere, do you both have referencing keywords set to *?
 We also have 'fixes' keywords set to '' and every commit we've got on like this, the issue preceding the ',' isn't associated.